hmallen/lorenzbot/README.md

 TO DO:
-- Fix sells always being triggered on start (incorrect total str bought amount)
+- Fix sells always being triggered on start (incorrect total str bought amount) -- Collection retrieved on startup should be most recent but list returned not sorted
 - Make Telegram messages include more helpful information
 - Limit Telegram buy messages (by time?)
 - Make csv profit calc ignore last group of buys without a sell for calculation